maz1987in/3Dviewer-Nextcloud/README.md

 ## 📊 Version

-**Current Version**: 2.2.0
+**Current Version**: 2.3.0
-**Released**: December 17, 2025
+**Released**: December 28, 2025

-### What's New in 2.2.0
+### What's New in 2.3.0
-- **Measurement & Annotation Visual Sizing Controls** - Per-user sliders to customize measurement and annotation visuals
-- **Animation Controls in UI** - Animation play/pause controls in toolbar and tools panel
-- **Dependency Cache Insights** - Live cache statistics (size, entries, hit rate) in viewer and tools
-- **Performance Scaling for Large Models** - Automatic performance mode suggestions and easy mode switching
-- **Slicer Temp File Security Hardening** - Enhanced security with file size limits, MIME validation, and rolling expiration
-- **Automated Bundle Budget Enforcement** - Enhanced bundle size checking with historical tracking
-- **Vue 3 Migration Pre-Work** - Eliminated Vue 3 incompatible patterns for future migration readiness
-- **Updated Dependencies** - Three.js 0.182.0, Vite 7.2.7, CodeQL Action v4
+- **G-code Visualization Enhancements** - Smooth rainbow gradient coloring across toolpaths, filtering of travel/retraction/parking moves, and clearer multi-layer contrast by default
+- **Mobile View Optimizations** - Responsive MinimalTopBar (icons-only on small screens), full-screen help panel with sticky header, and performance stats hidden by default on mobile (≤768px)
+- **Default Visualization Update** - Gradient toolpath color mode is now the default for G-code for improved clarity
+- **Dependency Updates** - `@nextcloud/dialogs` bumped from 7.1.0 to 7.2.0

 See [CHANGELOG.md](CHANGELOG.md) for detailed release notes and version history.